katarina009/Qlik-Sense-QRS-API---get-full-App-Objects/README.md

 # Read Me
 - UserDirectory and UserId in the code is an example, please change it accordingly to fit your environment
+- Please run this script on Qlik Sesne Central node, not other machine

 # Instruction
 1. Donwload QRS_GetAppObjectFull.ps1 onto Qlik Sense Central node